pbca26/insight-api-komodo/README.md

 </html>
 ```

+### Port mapping issue
+`komodod: zmq/zmqpublishnotifier.cpp:101: virtual void CZMQAbstractPublishNotifier::Shutdown(): Assertion `psocket' failed.`
+If you run into similar error make sure that ports from bitcore-node.json file are not currently in use.

 ### Credits
-Thanks to @Alrighttt for suggesting a fix for default CC transactions (getaddresstxids/getaddressutxos)
+Thanks to @Alrighttt for suggesting a fix for default CC transactions/balances (getaddresstxids/getaddressutxos/getaddressbalance)

 ## License
 (The MIT License)